directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson28.md

 ## Exercise 1: Family

 {{<card header="**Script**">}}
-The photo shows a parent and baby wild elephant strolling leisurely across a grassy plain. <br/>
+The photo shows a parent and baby elephant strolling leisurely across a grassy plain. <br/>
 The larger one, probably the mother since she doesn’t have tusks, is walking with the baby snugly behind her on the left. <br/>
-The mother's lifted left front foot has wet toes, and the baby's trunk, which it’s putting in its mouth, is also wet.<br/>
+The mother's lifted left front foot has darkened toes, as does the baby's trunk, which it’s putting in its mouth, indicating they may be wet.<br/>
 They might have just come from a watering hole. <br/>
 Behind the mother, there’s a sturdy herbivore sitting, though its face isn’t visible. <br/>
-At first glance, there don’t seem to be any predators around. <br/>
+At first glance, there don't seem to be any predators around.<br/>
 The grassy plain has lush groves of trees, and it looks like they're enjoying a very peaceful moment.<br/>
 <br/>
-(120 words)
+(112 words)
 {{</card>}}